-People like Brian and Karla looking out for the common workers in the food and beverage industry makes a really big difference to the lives of the hard working and often lowly paid service workers that keep Austins hotels, restaurants, bars, coffee shops, and bakeries running.
+People like Brian and Karla looking out for the common workers in the food and beverage industry makes a really big difference to the lives of the hard working and often lowly paid service workers that keep Austins hotels, restaurants, bars, coffee shops, bbq joints, and bakeries running.

 Tour de Vin – Texas Wine and Food Foundation

 Austin Food For Life is this year’s beneficiary of the Wine & Food Foundation of Texas’ 11th annual Tour de Vin!
 Come check out food from local chefs and wines from around the world at the W Hotel in downtown Austin, from 6:30 to 9:30 pm on Friday August 23, 2013.

 “Call me Lovey!” is what Heather would say when she met you.
 Heather Love, an Austin native, is a talented and beloved yoga teacher in the Austin community who has suffered a serious brain injury and broken bones from a motor vehicle accident.

 Heather spent much of her young work life in the food service industry with her most recent work being at Dai Due Butcher Shop & Supper Club.
 You may remember her smiling face when you ordered a biscuit at the Austin Farmers Market, or perhaps she waited on your table at the Supper Club.
 As a nanny, she also cared for young children for several families and was an assistant Montessori teacher for a couple of years before settling in to her career as a yoga teacher.